 LED Wayfinding

 Each quadrant within the Smart City had a circular LED ring that acted as a visual gateway into that zone.
 LED tracking that began at the entrance led attendees to these illuminated portals and into that particular quadrant of interest.
-For example, the red LED strip and lighting led to the DISH corporate zone, orange led to Boost, blue led to Blue Sling, etc. Carpet inlays were also colorized within each zone to further to drive home the business unit and theme.
+For example, the red LED strip and lighting led to the Dish corporate zone, orange led to Boost Mobile, and blue led to Sling TV.
+Carpet inlays were also colorized within each zone to further to drive home the business unit and theme.

 A Central Meeting Point